-c) Contributions to Trade Associations and Other Tax Exempt Organizations
+c) Contributions to Trade Associations and Other Tax-Exempt Organizations

 The Company also belongs to various trade associations in the U.S. and abroad and pays regular dues to these groups.
 The Company does not normally make additional, non-dues contributions to support such groups' political activities.
-However, in those instances where the Company does make non-dues contributions to trade associations to support such groups' political activities, Government Relations will obtain the Nominating and Corporate Governance Committee's advance approval and disclose them in the Annual Contributions Report.
+However, in those instances where the Company does make non-dues contributions to trade associations to support such groups' political activities, Government Engagement will obtain the Nominating and Corporate Governance Committee's advance approval and disclose them in the Annual Contributions Report.

-Government Relations also will make reasonable efforts to obtain from U.S. trade associations whose annual membership dues exceed \$25,000 the portion of such dues that are used for political contributions.
-The Company will disclose the amount of dues reported by trade associations as political contributions, if any, in the Annual Contributions Report.
+Government Engagement also will publicly disclose a list of names of U.S. trade associations of which the Company is a member and whose annual membership dues are \$25,000 or more.
+If applicable, the Company will disclose the amount of dues reported by trade associations as political contributions, if any, in the Annual Contributions Report.

-It is Visa's policy that this disclosure requirement applies to any payments to other tax exempt organizations engaged in advocacy if it determines that the contribution in question was used for political purposes.2 Such contributions to these other tax exempt organizations, if any, will be included in the Annual Contributions Report.
+It is Visa's policy that this disclosure requirement applies to any payments to other tax-exempt organizations engaged in advocacy if it determines that the contribution in question was used for political purposes.
+Such contributions to these other tax-exempt organizations, if any, will be included in the Annual Contributions Report.

-2 This disclosure requirement applies to any tax exempt organizations, including 501(c)(3), (4), and (6) organizations, if any such payment was used for political purposes.
+&lt;sup>2 This disclosure requirement applies to any tax-exempt organizations, including 501(c)(3), (4), and (6) organizations, if any such payment was used for political purposes.
 While 501(c)(3) organizations are not permitted to engage in direct political activities, this policy nonetheless requires disclosure of any payments that could be construed as political in nature.